Skip to content

 Person Centred Virtual Visiting

 Person Centred Virtual Visiting (video calls) helps people to maintain contact with their relatives/friends, when in-person visits are not possible.
 People can see and talk to those who matter to them using NHS Near Me / Attend Anywhere.
-You can access this on mobile phones, laptops or computers. iPads are available on all wards if you do not have, or are unable to use, your own device.
+You can access this on mobile phones, laptops or computers.
+All wards have iPads available if you do not have, or are unable to use, your own device.

 Person Centred Virtual Visiting was rolled out during the COVID-19 pandemic, and helped people maintain contact when in-person visiting was restricted.
 It has had a positive impact and continues to play a role to help people remain connected.
 For more information, please read our PCVV Report.